Aasish204/Aasish204/README.md

 <h1>Hi, I'm Aasish Kharel</h1>
 <p>A tech enthusiast and full stack MERN developer.
 I have hands-on experience with React, Node.js, Express, and MongoDB.
 I am constantly learning and ready to take on any technology that comes my way.
 I focus on building projects that challenge my skills.
 I am exploring AI integration and continuously improving my skills.
-I like creating projects that solve problems and challenge me.
-My goal is to grow as a developer and build meaningful products. </p>
+My goal is to grow as a developer and build meaningful products that can solve real world problem. </p>
 <h2> Languages and Tools I Use</h2>
 <p>
   <!-- Frontend -->